JetixWP/really-simple-featured-audio/readme.md

 == 👉️ Features ==

-* **Embed support from Youtube, Dailymotion and Vimeo** - You can now embed audios from Youtube, Dailymotion and Vimeo directly at each post/page/product or any custom type that supports featured images.
 * **Self host audios** - Upload and feature audios on posts/pages and WooCommerce products directly from your site.
 * **WooCommerce Single and Shop Archives Support** - A straightforward implementation for WooCommerce Product Featured Audio.
 * **Astra Pro WooCommerce Module Support** - Support for vertical and horizontal product galleries.